gnu-octave/symbolic/README.md

 Matlab.
 Currently only the slower system()-based communication is available.

-1. Download the latest release.
+1. Download the latest release, e.g., `octsympy-matlab-0.0.5.tar.gz`.

 2. Unzip is somewhere and add it to your Matlab Path.

 The .m files for Matlab have been reformatted for Matlab comment conventions, but are otherwise the same as the Octave source.

 How to Hack